-The Royal Commission of Inquiry examined the abuse and neglect of children, young people and adults in State care andin the care of faith-based institutions.
-This guide provides an overview of the key messages and references to the parts of the Inquiry's final report Whanaketia - Through pain and trauma, from darkness to light and the case study into Van Asch College and Kelston School for the Deaf that summarise the experience of Deaf survivors during 1950-1999.
+The Royal Commission of Inquiry examined the abuse and neglect of children, young people and adults in State care and in the care of faith-based institutions.
+This guide provides an overview of the key messages and references to the parts of Whanaketia and the Inquiry's case study into Van Asch College and Kelston School for the Deaf that summarise the experience of Deaf survivors.